Darma-kze/vuejstugaspemmob/README.md

-# Vue.js Mobile Programming Assignment
+# Vue.js Website Programming Assignment

 This is a Vue.js application designed for a mobile programming assignment.
 The app includes the following features: